Skip to main navigation Skip to search Skip to main content

 Key Research Interests

-I have served a number of administrative roles at UEA: School Director of Postgraduate Research, UEA Academic Lead for the AHRC-funded CHASE Doctoral Training Partnership, Associate Dean for Postgraduate Research for the Faculty of Arts and Humanities, and now Director of Research for the School of Literature, Drama and Creative Writing.
+I have served in a number of administrative roles at UEA: LDC's Director of Postgraduate Research, UEA Academic Lead for the AHRC-funded CHASE Doctoral Training Partnership, Associate Dean for Postgraduate Research for the Faculty of Arts and Humanities, and now Director of Research for the School of Literature, Drama and Creative Writing.

 Externally, I sit on the Research Diversity Advisory Panel for REF2029, and the AHRC Peer Review College.
-I am the Senior Deputy Editor of Critical QuarterlyAlong with Janice Ho (UBC Vancouver) and Benjamin Kohlmann (Regensburg) I am series editor of a new book series with OUP, called 'Literature & Politics'.
+I am the Senior Deputy Editor of Critical QuarterlyAlong with Janice Ho (UBC Vancouver) and Benjamin Kohlmann (Regensburg) I am co-editor of a new book series with OUP, called Literature & Politics

 Teaching Interests